-In 2018, Navigant will develop a scope of work for a study to conduct primary billing data research on the gas impact of Smart Thermostats, to inform future updates to the TRM.
-If the study goes forward in 2018, the initial steps will begin in Q3 with Navigant developing the data request and methodology.
+In 2018, Navigant will develop a scope of work for a study to conduct primary billing data research on the gas gross-impact of Smart Thermostats, to inform future updates to the TRM.
+If the study goes forward in 2018, the initial steps in 2018-will begin in Q3 with Navigant developing the detailed scope of work, data request; and methodology.